A Biblical Look at Deacons

 A simple substitution of the word "ministry" for "offices" in his statement would bring it in line with the New Testament Greek text.
 In studying this matter, I have read the conclusions of dozens of commentators.
 One thing I find common to those who teach the "office of a deacon" idea is that they take a eisegetical approach in arriving at their conclusions.
 They seem to begin with the assumption, there is an "office" and then base their comments on this conjecture.

-Further, they do not give any references to establish their presumption exegetically.
+Further, those who elect "deacon" in an official capacity, do not give any references to establish their practice and presumption exegetically.
 (Eisegesis means reading a meaning into Scripture.
 Exegesis means taking the meaning from the text).
 Some may not agree with this position and choose to use the "deacon board" or a modified elder rule approach in their churches.
+Those that do so should acknowlege they have no biblical foundation for their practice.
 They should understand that it is God Himself who established church polity and not man.
-This issue is a matter of conviction, which came from many years of study of the matter.
+This issue is a matter of conviction, based upon many years of study of the matter.
+Most churches have the seeds of their distruction sown when they were founded and one seed that could destroy a church is electing men to the unbiblical position of authority as deacons.

 I do not make this a matter to break or base fellowship with other men.
 Many men and churches, which I deeply respect, do not hold to the biblical position.
 I would encourage them to take the time and study the matter thoroughly and follow the example of the Bereans.
 "These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so (insert period)" (Acts 17:11).
-However, I feel that I must, in good conscience before the Lord, follow the dictates of my conscience and the New Testament example.
+However, I feel that I must, follow the dictates of my conscience and the New Testament example and in good conscience before the Lord obey His word.
 By taking this course, I am acknowledging that the Head of the congregation, that I pastor is the Lord Jesus Christ who died for it (Eph.
 5:25).
 He is the Chief Shepherd.
 The local assembly belongs to Him, and I am but His overseer and under-shepherd.
 Neither I, nor anyone else, have any authority to change in any way the church that He founded and built.
 It is His assembly, and I must faithfully follow the strict example of the New Testament.
 I must not just blindly accept tradition or what many practice, but rather "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
 (2 Timothy 2:15) and ". . . let every man prove his own work, and then shall he have rejoicing in himself alone, and not in another" (Gal.
 6:4).
 God will not and cannot bless error in any form; therefore, a church with an unbiblical use of servants "deacons" cannot expect God's favor or blessings in this area.
+In time this principle will prove itself to be true.

 | 1.
 First, have the desire